Goto main content

 Chad has been affected by various humanitarian crises since 2003.

-These crises are linked to major population movements in border areas, notably involving refugees from Sudan in the east, refugees and returnees from the Central African Republic in the south, and more recently Nigerian refugees and internally displaced people in the Lake Province in the west of the country.
-In the Lac region, instability persists.
-This region is also affected by the consequences of climate change (an increase in rainfall, more frequent periods of aridity and drought) that are exacerbating desertification and drying up Lake Chad, at a time when the region is already under pressure from the arrival of displaced populations.
+Chad has been affected by various humanitarian crises since 2003.
+These crises are linked to major population movements in border areas, notably refugees from Sudan in the east, refugees and returnees from the Central African Republic in the south and, more recently, Nigerian refugees and internally displaced people in the Lake Province in the west of the country.
+Instability persists in the Lake region.
+The region is also facing the consequences of climate change (increased rainfall, longer periods of aridity and drought), which is exacerbating desertification and the drying up of Lake Chad, at a time when the region is already under pressure from the arrival of displaced populations.

 Where we work